ritakrastina/currency-exchange-rates/README.md

 Then locate to docker terminal, change directory to application location using `cd` command and execute folowing commands to build an image and run it in a container.
 ```
-docker build -t currency-exchange-rates-image .
+docker build -f Dockerfile -t currency-exchange-rates-image .
 docker run --name currency-exchange-rates-container -d -p 8080:80 currency-exchange-rates-image
 ```

+To check if the image and container was created, use `docker image ls` and `docker container ls`.

- Open browser on http://localhost:8080/ where the application is running in docker container.
+Open browser on http://localhost:8080/ where the application should be running in docker container.